-The sync client has been intentionally limited to sync no deeper than 100 subdirectories.
+The Desktop App has been intentionally limited to sync no deeper than 100 sub-directories.
 The hard limit exists to guard against bugs with cycles like symbolic link loops.
 When a deeply nested directory is excluded from synchronization it will be listed with other ignored files and directories in the "Not synced" tab of the "Activity" pane.